-Twitter is Still Original
+Twitter is Original

 Politicians were made aware of keynote issues as a result of viral tweets with hashtags embedded in them.
 However, a lot of people abused the system to spread hatred, fake news, and such atrocities.
 I, for one, do blame Twitter in failing to keep the trolls in check, because it is one of the main reasons for driving away loyal users.

 Precisely speaking, during the last few months, Twitter literally reflected Newton’s third law.
 For every single tweet, there was a rhetorical comeback either in a dumbest possible way or something truly inspirational.
 Trump’s tweets were mostly aggressive, and as much as people negatively portrayed his actions, the viral factor was still there.
-People must love the grotesque, after all.

-Wait, there is Facebook for Politics too
+Wait, there is Facebook for Politics too!

 Yes, Facebook is great but it is not meant for microblogging, pep talk or direct user engagement.
 Over the last couple of years, Facebook made a lot of changes to introduce new features, but some of them don’t offer what Twitter is offering.
-In some ways, Facebook’s reputation surpasses Twitter’s, and that’s good because we could use a little of both flavors.
+In some ways, Facebook’s reputation surpasses Twitter’s, and that’s good because we could use a little both of both flavors.

-The herd mentality at Twitter is more Impactful
+The herd mentality at Twitter